nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 - loads and saves the list of dishes on the `Menu`, available ingredient stock in `Pantry` and orders for the day in `OrderList` in a text file.
 - depends on `Menu`, `Pantry` and `Sales` objects (which are found in the data package).
 - is composed of `FileManager` object as the text file needs to be located first before reading or writing.

+### Data Component
+API: []

+*Figure x: Data Package Class Diagram*

+The 'Data' package consists of all the classes that the commands interact with to perform various functions.
+A summary of the class diagram is as listed below:
+- Each `Dish` within the `Menu` is constructed with a set of `Ingredient` instances, forming a one-to-many relationship with `Ingredient`.
+- `Pantry` is instantiated with an ArrayList of `Ingredients` (`pantryStock`), forming a one-to-many relationship with `Ingredient`.
+- The `Chef` class has a one-to-one relationship with `Pantry`, ensuring access to necessary ingredients for dish preparation.
+- When an order is placed, the `Order` class is instantiated with an ArrayList of `Ingredient` (`ingredientList`), forming a one-to-many relationship with `Ingredient`.
+- `OrderList` is instantiated with an ArrayList of `Order`, forming a one-to-many relationship with `Order`.
+- `Sales` is instantiated with an ArrayList of `OrderList`, forming a one-to-many relationship with `OrderList`.
+- Lastly, the `CurrentDate` class keeps track of the current operating day of the cafe.

 ## Features